Roger Federer career statistics: Historic achievements

 Federer won 20 Grand Slam men's singles titles, third behind Novak Djokovic (24) and Rafael Nadal (22).
-He was the first male player to win more than 14 Grand Slams.
-He reached 31 Grand Slam singles finals, second-most behind Djokovic (10 consecutive, and another 8 consecutive—the two longest streaks in men's tennis history), a record 23 consecutive semifinal appearances, and a record 36 consecutive quarterfinal appearances.
-He is one of eight men to have won a career Grand Slam (winning all four majors at least once) and the second of four players to have won a career Grand Slam on three different surfaces, hard, grass, and clay courts, after Andre Agassi and before Nadal and Djokovic.
+He was the first male player to win 15 major titles.
+He reached 31 major singles finals, second-most behind Djokovic (38).
+Federer made the finals in 10-consecutive major tournaments, from the 2005 Wimbledon tournament to the 2007 US Open.
+The streak ended when he lost in the semifinals of the 2008 Australian Open, though he would make the 2008 French Open final and every subsequent final through the 2010 Australian Open, 8-consecutive major finals.
+Federer’s 10-consecutive major finals and 8-consecutive major finals are the two longest streaks in tennis history.
+Federer made a record 23 consecutive semifinal appearances, and a record 36 consecutive quarterfinal appearances.
+He is one of eight men to have completed the Career Grand Slam (winning all four majors at least once) and the second of four players to have won the Career Grand Slam on three different surfaces, hard, grass, and clay courts, (Prior to 1978, the Grand Slam tournaments were only played on clay and grass courts) after Andre Agassi and before Nadal and Djokovic.

 Federer is the only male player to win five consecutive US Open titles (2004–08) in the Open Era and in the process win 40 consecutive matches at the US Open.

 Federer is the second male player to reach French Open and Wimbledon finals in the same year for four consecutive years (2006–2009), after Björn Borg (1978–81).
 Federer is the only male player to appear in seven consecutive Wimbledon finals (2003–2009), second behind Ivan Lendl's record of eight consecutive US Open finals (1982–1989).
-Federer is second male player to win 40 consecutive Wimbledon matches after Borg and in the process became the only male player to win 40 consecutive matches at two Grand Slams (Wimbledon and the US Open).
+Federer is second male player to win 40 consecutive Wimbledon matches after Borg and in the process became the only male player to win 40 consecutive matches at two majors (Wimbledon and the US Open).
 Federer has won 11 hard court major titles (6 at the Australian Open and 5 at the US Open), second behind Djokovic (14).

 Federer appeared in the French Open, Wimbledon and US Open finals in the same year for four consecutive years (2006–2009), surpassing the old record of Borg who achieve the same feat three times (1978, 1980–81).
 Federer is the only male player to appear in Wimbledon and US Open finals in the same year for 6 consecutive years (2004–2009) and won both of them in the same year for 4 consecutive years (2004–2007).